apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/expand-volume.md

     **Option 2.** Create an OpsRequest

-    Run the command below to expand the volume of a cluster.
+    Change the value of storage according to your need and run the command below to expand the volume of a cluster.

     ```bash
     kubectl apply -f - <<EOF